Applications of topological cyclic homology to algebraic K-theory: Structural results

 Although ``we'' are awesome at calculating $\TC$ we know very little about the deeper structure of $\TC$.
+For instance, even though $\TC$ preserves much structure, we don't understand the commutative structure of $\TC(A)$ -- or even $\THH(A)$ -- of a commutative ring spectrum $A$.
 My favourite example is the following: the commutator $S^1\to S^1\vee S^1$ (attaching the $2$-cell in the torus) induces a map of augmented commutative $H\F_p$-algebras

 Is it trivial?
-As an \emph{associative} map it is trivial (so on homotopy it is the map $\F_p[x]\to\F_p[x_1,x_2]$, $x\mapsto 0$) and all primary $E_\infty$-obstructions to triviality vanish.
+On homotopy it is the trivial map $\F_p[x]\to\F_p[x_1,x_2]$, $x\mapsto 0$ and furthermore as an \emph{associative} map it is trivial and all primary $E_\infty$-obstructions to triviality vanish.
 If it \emph{is} trivial as an $E_\infty$-map, we have a slew of results relevant to red-shift.

 That said, we know some things, for instance from H.~Bergsaker and Rognes \cite{MR2602850} and also Angeltveit and Rognes \cite{MR2171809}.
 Another point of view relevant for the multiplicative properties is the ``norm'' or ``smash power'' point of view exemplified by \cite{MR2737802} and \cite{MR3933034} and which we touched upon in Section~\ref{sec:red}.
-See also \cite{MR1626647} for a structural comparison of K-theory and $\TC$.